I am helping my sister sell her property in Salcombe. Will the conveyancer arrange an EPC or it is for the owner to coordinate?

-Over the last few months I have been searching for a leasehold apartment up to £305k and found one close by in Salcombe I like with amenity areas and station in the vicinity, however it only has 51 remaining years left on the lease.
-I can't really find anything else in Salcombe suitable, so just wondered if I would be making a grave error purchasing a short lease?
+Over the last few months I have been searching for a flat up to £195,000 and found one close by in Salcombe I like with amenity areas and railway links in the vicinity, the downside is that it only has 49 years on the lease.
+There is not much else in Salcombe suitable, so just wondered if I would be making a mistake purchasing a short lease?

-Should you require a mortgage the shortness of the lease will be a potential deal breaker.
-Discount the price by the expected lease extension will cost if not already taken into account.
-If the current proprietor has owned the property for at least twenty four months you can request that they commence the lease extension formalities and pass it to you.
+If you need a home loan the shortness of the lease may be problematic.
+Discount the price by the amount the lease extension will cost if not already taken into account.
+If the current owner has owned the property for a minimum of 2 years you can ask them to commence the lease extension formalities and then assign it to you.
 You can add 90 years to the existing lease with a zero ground rent applied.
-You should consult your conveyancing lawyer concerning this.
+You should consult your conveyancing solicitor about this matter.

 My husband and I are 14 days into a freehold purchase having been recommend to a firm by the estate agent to do our conveyancing in Salcombe.
 I am am very disappointed with the level of service.
 Could you help me find new lawyers?